fscorrupt/awesome-stars/README.md

 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m
 - [Lissy93/portainer-templates](https://github.com/Lissy93/portainer-templates) - 🚢 500+ 1-click Portainer app templates
 - [0xERR0R/blocky](https://github.com/0xERR0R/blocky) - Fast and lightweight DNS proxy as ad-blocker for local network with many features
-- [zurdi15/romm](https://github.com/zurdi15/romm) - RomM (Rom Manager) is a web based retro roms manager integrated with IGDB.
+- [zurdi15/romm](https://github.com/zurdi15/romm) - A beautiful, powerful, self-hosted rom manager
 - [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner with web GUI
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [mag37/dockcheck](https://github.com/mag37/dockcheck) - CLI tool to automate docker image updates.
 No pre-pull, selective, notify, prune.